victorcouste/trino-dbt-demo/README.md

 As explained [here](https://trino.io/docs/current/installation/deployment.html#configuring-trino), before your start Trino server you need to:
 - Set your config and properties files in the **/etc** folder.
-- Define your [catalogs](https://trino.io/docs/current/installation/deployment.html#catalog-properties) with data soucre connections.
+- Define your [catalogs](https://trino.io/docs/current/installation/deployment.html#catalog-properties) with data source connections.

 For this demo project, you case use conf, properties and catalog files found in the [trino_etc](/trino_etc) folder.
 Just copy the contents of this **/trino_etc** folder in a **/etc** folder under your Trino server installation.

 #### Configuration: ####

 Because of the [PrestoSQL to Trino renaming](https://trino.io/blog/2020/12/27/announcing-trino.html), you need to force protocol header to be named Presto for the dbt-presto plugin to work well with last Trino versions.
-For that, the additional `protocol.v1.alternate-header-name=Presto` property need to be added in Trino conf file [config.properties](trino_etc/config.properties) ([documentation](https://trino.io/docs/current/admin/properties-general.html?highlight=alternate%20header#protocol-v1-alternate-header-name))
+For that, the additional `protocol.v1.alternate-header-name=Presto` property need to be added in Trino conf file [config.properties](trino_etc/config.properties) ([documentation](https://trino.io/docs/current/admin/properties-general.html?highlight=alternate%20header#protocol-v1-alternate-header-name)).

 #### Catalogs: ####